Reviewed by Jil McIntosh

 Summer tires are primarily designed for warm, dry weather.
 They have shallower tread depth, which makes them more responsive in good road conditions.
 A shallow tread depth also improves fuel efficiency.2 The downside of the shallower tread is a shorter lifespan — summer tires need to be replaced more often than other types.

-Another feature of winter tires, and the most often overlooked: they’re made of special rubber compounds that don’t harden in cold temperatures.
-This improves traction at temperatures below 5°C. The downside is that the rubber softens at warmer temperatures and can wear quickly.
-This is one of the reasons it’s important to remove your winter tires in the spring.
+Another feature of winter tires, and the most often overlooked, is that they’re made of special rubber compounds that don’t harden in cold temperatures.
+This improves traction at temperatures below 7°C. The downside is that they wear faster in warmer weather, which is why it’s important to remove your winter tires in the spring.
+Dedicated winter tires are identified by a symbol on their sidewall that shows a mountain peak with a snowflake inside.
+If the mountain-and-snowflake isn’t there, it’s not a winter tire.

 Despite their name, all-season tires are more like three-season tires in most of Canada — they aren’t appropriate for winter in most of the country.
 But we’ll get to regional differences in the next section.

-All-weather tires aren’t as good as winter tires in extreme winter weather.
-If you live in an area with severe winters, you’ll probably still want actual winter tires.
+That said, they still aren’t as good as winter tires, and if you live in an area with severe winters, you’ll probably still want to use winter-specific tires.

 Obviously, there are countless types of tires.
 Aside from the four main categories above, it’s also worth mentioning two other things when we’re talking about winter driving: studded tires and tire chains.

-Studded tires have hundreds of metal rounded spikes along their tread, like football cleats.
-These spikes, or studs, are meant to bite into ice or compact snow to improve traction.
+Studded tires have rounded metal spikes inserted into their tread, like football cleats.
+These spikes, or studs, are meant to bite into ice or compacted snow to improve traction.

 Studded tires are useful for vehicles that often drive on back roads that aren’t properly plowed, salted, or sanded.
 But, they aren’t really necessary for most day-to-day drivers.
 For one thing, studded tires are only permitted during the winter months in most provinces.
 We’ll mention studded tire regulations in the following section.